ImpostorKeanu/simple_https_server/README.md

 *Now supports webroot configuration and basic auth!*

+# Thanks

+Special thanks to @touilleMan and @UniIsland for providing code to support file uploads.

 # Dependencies

 Python3.6 is required minimally.
 If being implemented on a Debian Stretch instance, then the sources file needs to be updated to pull from the testing repositories.: